Geometric Structures Induced by Deformations of the Legendre Transform: Symplectic and K a hler Structures in Information Geometry

-with $\pazocal{K}$ a real-valued smooth function also known as \textit{K\"{a}hler potential}.
-Please note that this potential $\pazocal{K}$ is not unique, as it is only determined only up to the addition of an holomorphic and an anti-holomorphic function:
+with $\pazocal{K}$ being a real-valued smooth function known as the \textit{K\"{a}hler potential}.
+This potential is not unique, as it is only determined up to the addition of a holomorphic and an anti-holomorphic function: